 Mormons have been highly selective in accepting and rejecting the teachings of Paul.
-On the one hand we have rejected his counsel on such matters as celibacy (I Cor.
-7:8-9), on women speaking and teaching in church (I Cor.
-14:34-35, I Tim.
-2:11-12), and on women wearing headcoverings while praying or prophesying (I Cor.
+On the one hand, we have rejected his counsel on such matters as celibacy (1 Cor.
+7:8-9), on women speaking and teaching in church (1 Cor.
+14:34-35, 1 Tim.
+2:11-12), and on women wearing head coverings while praying or prophesying (1 Cor.
 11:5).
 On the other hand, we have uncompromisingly accepted the idea of women's subordinate place in marriage (Eph.
-5:22-24, I Cor.
-11:3), and have extended this subordination to the Church as well.
-This inconsistency stems, I believe, from a far too literal application of the epistolary understanding of the stories of the creation and fall.
-That is, a few passages in the epistles attempt to justify women's subordination by explaining that Eve was created after Adam and for his benefit (I Tim.
-2:13, I Cor.
-11:7, 9), and that she was the first to "fall," (I Tim.
-2:14) thereby causing all women to be required to be subordinate to their husbands.
+5:22-24, 1 Cor.
+11:3), and have extended this subordination to the church as well.
+This inconsistency stems, I believe, from a far too literal application of the epistolary understanding of the stories of the Creation and Fall.
+That is, a few passages in the epistles attempt to justify women's subordination by explaining that Eve was created after Adam and for his benefit (1 Tim.
+2:13, 1 Cor.
+11:7, 9), and that she was the first to "fall" (1 Tim.
+2:14), thereby requiring all women to be subordinate to their husbands.
 We have taken this reasoning literally but have applied it selectively, rejecting part of the resulting counsel as culturally motivated while accepting part of it as eternal truth.
-We therefore permit (in fact, encourage) women to speak and teach in church (culture now permits that).
-But in doing so, women must remain subordinate to men (eternal proper order).
+We therefore permit (in fact, encourage) women to speak and teach in church (culture now permits that), but in doing so, women must remain subordinate to men (eternal proper order).